 Jonathan Hill (emeriti, English)

 Professor Jonathan Hill came to St. Olaf in 1969 for what he thought would be a year.
 He has stayed a lifetime.
 Hill has taught 18th- and 19th-century British literature, in particular the Romantic period, and contemporary Caribbean literature.
-In January 2006, he and his wife, Barbara, led St. Olaf Center for Lifelong Learning programs to Barbados and St. Lucia, and in June 2008 they will lead a Study Travel program in England and Wales.
+In January 2006, he and his wife, Barbara, led St. Olaf Center for Lifelong Learning programs abroad to Barbados and St. Lucia, and in June 2008 they will lead a Study Travel program in England and Wales.
 Born in the very heart of England, Hill did his undergraduate and graduate work at Keble College, Oxford.
 He taught at University College, Dublin, and then at the University of Gothenburg in Sweden.

-Gordon Marino (ex-officio) – Curator of the Kierkegaard Library
+Gordon Marino (ex-officio) – Curator

 Gordon Marino is both a professor of philosophy and the curator of the Hong Kierkegaard Library at St. Olaf College.
 He is the author of The Existentialist’s Survival Guide: How to Live Authentically in an Inauthentic Age, coeditor of The Cambridge Companion to Kierkegaard, and editor of Basic Writings of Existentialism, Ethics: The Essential Writings, and The Quotable Kierkegaard.
 A veteran boxing trainer, Marino is also an award-winning boxing writer for the Wall Street Journal and other outlets.
 His work has appeared in the New York Times, the Atlantic, Newsweek, the Washington Post, Los Angeles Times, and many other domestic and international publications.
 He lives in Northfield, Minnesota.